 This announcement regarding the Salta Lithium project has been prepared with information compiled by Marcela Casini, MAusIMM.
-Marcela Casini is an experienced and highly qualified hydrologist working with PNN Argentina, and has sufficient experience relevant to the style of mineralisation and type of deposit under consideration to qualify as a Competent Person as defined in the 2012 edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves".
+Marcela Casini is an experienced and highly qualified hydrologist working with PNN Argentina and Steven Cooper, FAusIMM, Exploration Manager.
+They have sufficient experience relevant to the style of mineralisation and type of deposit under consideration to qualify as a Competent Person as defined in the 2012 edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves".
 Marcela Casini consents to the inclusion in the report of the matters based on her information in the form and context in which it appears.